 What else should you know?
 Cologne lifted the inaugural Bundesliga title in the 1963/64 season, but have only won it once since then, back in 1978.
 They have struggled for consistency somewhat since the turn of the century, having been relegated to and promoted from the second division on five different occasions.

-They returned to the top table at the end of last season as Bundesliga 2 champions, and after a few rocky spells they have become remarkably tough to beat since Markus Gisdol took over as head coach in November 2019.
-Cologne have won eight of their 14 games under him to sit 10 points clear of the drop zone in mid-table.
-Gisdol has also given extended first-team runs to youngsters like Noah Katterbach (19), Ismail Jakobs (20) and Jan Thielmann (17), while coaxing the best out of striker Jhon Cordoba, who has scored nine of his 10 league goals this term since Gisdol’s arrival.
+They returned to the top table at the end of 2018/19 as Bundesliga 2 champions, and after a few rocky spells at the start of 2019/20, they became remarkably tough to beat after Markus Gisdol took over as head coach in November 2019.
+Cologne ended up five points clear of the drop zone but failed to win any of their nine matches after the May restart.
+Gisdol gave extended first-team runs to youngsters like Noah Katterbach (19), Ismail Jakobs (20) and Jan Thielmann (18), and coaxed the best out of striker Jhon Cordoba, who scored 12 of his 13 league goals after Gisdol’s arrival.

 Nickname: Die Adler (The Eagles)